yast/yast.github.io/doc/maintenance-branches.md

 Maintenance Branches
 ====================
 The goal of this document is to describe and explain work-flow for maintenance branches.
-It do not affect development in master except of merging of fixes from maintenance branch.
+It does not affect development in master except of merging of fixes from maintenance branch.

 Why Maintenance Branches?
 -------------------------
-We use maintenance branches, because it is easier to track patches for already released products in git then in Build Service.
-It gives ability to easy review fixes and also to merge fixes in master branch, to avoid forgotten ones.
+YaST uses maintenance branches because it is easier to track patches for already released products in git then in Build Service.
+It gives ability to easy review of fixes and also to merge fixes in master branch, to avoid forgotten ones.

 Maintenance Work-Flow
 ---------------------
-There is difference between older maintenance branches and new ones from SLE-12-GA.
+There is difference between older maintenance branches and new ones starting from SLE-12-GA.

-For older branches fix is separated commits.
-Command git cherry-pick can be used, but for apply fix in ycp to ruby code is recommended to write it from scratch.
+For older branches fix is created in separated commits.
+Command git cherry-pick can be used, but to apply fix from ycp to ruby code is recommended to write it from scratch.

 Example work-flow for older branch:
 ```